datatrigger/datatrigger/content/post/interpretable_machine_learning_shap.md

 * Shapley values have consistent mathematical properties (additivity, symmetry...)
 * Its implementation is very efficient with tree-based models

-Having already seen this library at work in my company in order to improve accuracy while retaining interpretability, I am convinced that SHAP and probably other interpretable ML tools will have a substantial impact on operational AI in the coming years.
+I am convinced that SHAP and probably other interpretable ML tools will have a substantial impact on operational AI in the coming years.

 *Full notebook available on [GitHub](https://github.com/datatrigger/interpretable_machine_learning)*